Mathématique: On Lethe Fixed

 “It was Daniel Jackson who taught me to drive,” Teal’c replies.

-“It was also Daniel Jackson who taught you to drive,” Daniel says.
-“Daniel Jackson has a low index of self preservation and so teaches all the aliens to drive.
+“It was also Daniel Jackson who taught you to drive,” Daniel tells her.
+“Daniel Jackson has a low index of self preservation and teaches all the aliens to drive.
 You want to take us back to the base?”

-“Oh,” Val says, surprised, reassured, relieved that he trusts her enough to make the suggestion, given that she’d locked one of her teammates to a hotel room bed in his underwear only hours before.
+“Oh,” Val says, surprised, reassured, relieved that he trusts her enough to make the suggestion, given she’d locked a teammate to a hotel room bed in his underwear only hours before.

-“You are an excellent driver,” Teal’c says, offering her the keys.
+“You are an excellent driver.”
+Teal’c offers her the keys.

-“Well if you say so,” Val replies, taking them.
+“If you say so.”
+Val takes them.
 She unlocks the car and slides into the front seat.
-Teal’c opens the back door and Daniel rounds the hood to take shotgun.
+Teal’c opens the back door.
+Daniel rounds the hood to take shotgun.

 Val starts the car, and follows their directions until she hits the throughway, accelerating smoothly, the afternoon sun flitting through trees, the road winding in front of her towards the distant mountains.